serverless/serverless/docs/providers/openwhisk/cli-reference/create.md

 serverless create --template openwhisk-nodejs --path my-new-service
 ```

-This example will generate scaffolding for a service with `AWS` as a provider and `nodejs` as runtime.
+This example will generate scaffolding for a service with `openwhisk` as a provider and `nodejs` as runtime.
 The scaffolding
 will be generated in the `my-new-service` directory.
 This directory will be created if not present.
 Otherwise Serverless
 will use the already present directory.